 Plate and Garnish

-When you’re ready to serve, distribute the chickpea stew between plates or bowls, or, if you’re serving the dish at the centre of the table, scoop some steamed basmati rice into a big bowl, ladle the stew on top, drizzle iwith garlicky yoghurt, and shower with fresh coriander and chilli slices.
+When you’re ready to serve, distribute the chickpea stew between plates or bowls if serving it individually, or, if you’re placing it at the centre of the table as part of a shared family meal, scoop some steamed basmati rice into a big bowl, ladle the stew on top, drizzle iwith garlicky yoghurt, and shower with fresh coriander and chilli slices.

 Serve the Chickpea Stew